julia-popko/julia-popko.github.io/_projects/blancc-festival.md

      style=false
      img=""
      alt_img=""
      content="The Blancc festival website helps the user to find all the necessary information about the event and to buy a ticket online.
 Also, the use of bright and modern colors have been associated with energy and music during the Usability Testing.
+In the mobile version of the website, the user can access the menu section in the top right corner, clicking on burger menu option.

-UX Tools: user research, interviews, persona, user journey, affinity diagram, card sorting, sitemap, user flow, concept definition, paper prototype, user testing and wireframing
+UX Tools: User Research, Interviews, Persona, User Journey, Affinity Diagram, open and closed Card Sorting, Sitemap, User Flow, Concept Definition, Paper Prototype, User Testing and Wireframing

-UI Tools: moodboard, style tile, atomic design, mock ups, micro interactions, user testing
+UI Tools: Moodboard, Style Tile, Atomic Design, Mock Ups, Micro Interactions, User Testing

 Softwares: Sketch, InVision, Principle"
 %}